 Not surprisingly, the most recent study published by the Guttmacher Institute listed “desire to avoid being a single mom” as one of the primary reasons 48% of the post-abortive women they surveyed chose to terminate their pregnancies.

 Parenthood is difficult enough in a two-parent family, and national statistics about the trends associated with fatherlessness are downright daunting.
-The women we serve have largely been spoon fed the same insidious lie abortion activists have been peddling since the 70s: “You aren’t strong enough to do this.
+The women we serve have largely been spoon fed the same lie that’s been peddled since the 70s: “You aren’t strong enough to do this.
 You must choose between your pregnancy and your future.”

-Just last month, the Sanilac County Health Department in Michigan drew national outrage with a billboard they had prominently displayed in their town.
+In 2019, the Sanilac County Health Department in Michigan drew national outrage with a billboard they had prominently displayed in their town.
 The billboard depicted two young women: the first—distraught and pregnant with her face in her hands, the second—a beautiful college student smiling radiantly in her cap and gown.
-The caption read, “You choose…this…or this… Take Control of Your Future.
-Call Now.”
+The caption read, “You choose…this…or this… Take Control of Your Future.”
 The inferred subtext: “Schedule your abortion today.”

 The billboard’s language was shockingly anti-woman, perpetuating an insultingly false dichotomy and insisting that women aren’t capable of being stronger than their circumstances.

 Virtually no one would argue that single parenthood is the ideal; we know it’s not.
 The journey is often a scary one.
 Single moms face a litany of difficult circumstances all at once, ranging from stigma and shame to social rejection, relational abandonment, financial difficulty, identity adjustment, and the basic x’s and o’s of learning how to be a mom.
 Add some debilitating morning sickness and a calendar full of prenatal appointments that disrupt a 9-5 work schedule, and it can be a lot to manage.
 The pressure and isolation can feel almost paralyzing.